filchy/pytorch-googlenet-implementation/README.md

 # Pytorch implementation of U-Net architecture
-In this project, the U-Net architecture is implemented according to the scientific article [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1505.04597)
+In this project, the U-Net architecture is implemented according to the scientific article [-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)

 ![](imgs/unet_img_1.jpg)